memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

 What?
 An archive in my binary?
 I'm only blinking an LED!

-Don't be afraid, the good news is that the map file does mention **the specific symbols which caused the archive members to be brought in**, in the first lines of the file.
+Don't be afraid, the good news is that the map file does mention the specific symbols which caused the archive members to be brought in, in the first lines of the file.

 Here is my first lines: